shogerr/glSceneTests/README.md

 $ cmake -G "Visual Studio 15 2017" ..
 ```

 Open the solution file and compile.
-Must have GLEW, SDL2 and OpenGL libraries
-available.